chworthey/cs-studio-site/src/main/data/pageMarkdown/portfolio.md

 ![Screenshot of the Worthey Studios website portal.](screenshot-website-portal.png)

-Worthey Studios is my private teaching initiative for software development.
-Here is where I place many of my hopes and dreams outside of the usual working hours.
+Worthey Studios is my private teaching initiative for software development as a way to give back to the community.
+If you are reading this, you might be wondering how it fits into my schedule while having a job.
+And the answer is: it doesn't.
+Worthey Studios is a project I'm doing while not employed, and a job would take precedence.
+However, I think it's a project with good intentions and there are many learnings to be taken from it.
+I will outline those here.

+Here was the project pitch:

 Thanks to the internet, knowledge has never been more accessible to those that have the motivation to obtain it.
 However, learning in a vacuum without feedback can lead to problems: reinforcement of maladjusted practices, over-reliance on products that have known limitations, and lack of team experiences.

-Over-reliance on University degrees and certification programs also lead to problems: students are often disconnected from the reality that self-learning is an important part of the job, the cost is arguably too high for a field with unstable career prospects, and the student–teacher ratio is unfavorable for the students.
+Over-reliance on university degrees and certification programs also lead to problems: students are often disconnected from the reality that self-learning is an important part of the job, the cost is arguably too high, and the student–teacher ratio is unfavorable for the students.

-I see a need for an affordable education tier that cuts through the middle of these two extremes, where the portfolios the students create speak for themselves, leading to skill-based career opportunities.
-The class sizes are 3-5.
-I recognize that learning comes from experience, and I seek to foster an experience that reflects the working world as closely as possible while supporting individual student needs.
-I feel that for the right students, this approach will be a better fit than a bootcamp.
+I see a need for an education tier that provides a middle path.
+This is a path where portfolios and professional development are the prime focus.
+It's supplementary towards the other learning paths, and provides a unique opportunity for those that need individualized mentorship.
+The class sizes are a 3-5.
+I seek to foster an experience that reflects the working world as closely as possible while supporting individual student needs.
+I feel that for the right students, this approach is a better fit than something more rigid and structured (like a bootcamp, for example).

 Worthey Studios, in summary, is the educational opportunity I wish I had.